Flexcom: Hydrodynamic model

 Hydrodynamic loading on the beam elements is based on Morison's equation.
 Morison's equation is widely established in marine engineering for modelling wave forces on slender offshore structures such as oil and gas export lines and mooring lines.
 In situations where the body size becomes significant with respect to wavelength, the underlying assumptions become invalid, and the effects of radiation and diffraction must also be considered.

 Hydrodynamic loading on larger bodies is based on the application of potential theory.
 Dedicated hydrodynamic modelling packages such as WAMIT solve the velocity potential using a boundary integral equation method, and provide hydrodynamic coefficients which may be subsequently used as inputs by Flexcom.
 This provides a more detailed model than Morison's equation, and includes wave excitation forces (due to the pressure acting on a still vessel), diffraction forces (caused by disturbances of the wave field due to the presence of the vessel), and radiation damping forces (representing waves caused by oscillations of the vessel itself).
 Flexcom uses a convolution technique to integrate frequency-dependent added mass and radiation damping terms into the time domain simulation.

 Aerodynamic model

 Modern versions of Flexcom include a software coupling with OpenFAST, enabling the simulation of offshore wind turbines.
-OpenFAST is an open source modelling tool developed by the National Renewable Energy Laboratory (NREL).
+OpenFAST is an open source modelling tool developed by the National Laboratory of the Rockies (formerly NREL).